Critics’ Picks: Aug 22 - 28, 2014

 ‘Frederick Douglass Now’

 Writer-performer Roger Guenveur Smith has done incisive work before, yet by recasting the words of the famed abolitionist into a 21st century context, this short, sharp solo piece makes a striking statement about where America has come and still has to go in terms of race, and his technique remains mesmeric.
 It's a genuinely entertaining polemic with a lingering point, and a personal benchmark for this remarkable artist.
 (David C. Nichols) (Ends Sunday, Aug.
 24) Read more

 'Much Ado About Nothing'

 An evening under the stars at the Theatricum Botanicum rarely disappoints.
 No exception to that general rule, Shakespeare's "Much Ado About Nothing," playing in repertory in the theater's sylvan Topanga setting, is light of heart and deft of foot.
 Although they occasionally overdo the slapstick, co-directors Ellen Geer and Willow Geer have undoubtedly crafted a real crowd-pleaser.
 The story deals primarily with the unlikely romance between Beatrice (Susan Angelo) and Benedick (Robertson Dean), high-born marriage-haters who persistently skewer each other with their rapier wit.
-(F. Kathleen Foley) (Through Sept.
+(F. Kathleen Foley) (Ends Sunday, Sept.
 28) Read more

 ‘The Taming of the Shrew’